aws/aws-parallelcluster/docs/source/configuration.rst

 spot_price
 """""""""""
-If cluster_type is set to spot, you can optionally set the maximum spot price for the ComputeFleet.
+If cluster_type is set to spot, you can optionally set the maximum spot price for the ComputeFleet on schedulers other than awsbatch.
 If you do not specify a value, you are charged the Spot price, capped at the On-Demand price.

 See the `Spot Bid Advisor <https://aws.amazon.com/ec2/spot/bid-advisor/>`_ for assistance finding a bid price that meets your needs::

     spot_price = 1.50

+spot_bid_percentage
+"""""""""""
-Note: if you're using awsbatch as your scheduler, this optional parameter becomes on-demand bid percentage.
+If you're using awsbatch as your scheduler, this optional parameter is the on-demand bid percentage.
 If not specified you'll get the current spot market price, capped at the on-demand price.

     spot_price = 85